 Bradley is a playwright and critic from New Orleans where he worked as a freelance critic for the Times Picayune.
 Bradley was the 2009 winner of Kennedy Center’s National Critic’s Institute award and a critic fellow at O’Neill Center.
 His original plays have been seen in New York and Chicago as well as in New Orleans and throughout the south.

 Shoshana B. Roberts is a bubbly and bold actress with a black belt.
 She has a B.A. in Theatre, with a concentration in Acting, from Kutztown University and moved to New York immediately after graduating.
 Before college she attended Pittsburgh's Creative and Performing Arts High School, but it was even earlier, at the age of 8, that she truly solidified her career path since she got to say ‘meow’ as her only line as a cat in the kids' musical Really Rosie.
-As a result, she has done everything from stage managing to acting since then, and now she is so excited about her new venture of being a critic for Theasy.
+As a result, she has done everything from stage managing to acting since then.

 Jane Sato hails from foggy San Francisco.
 Currently, she dances with Rioult Dance NY and has danced professionally with the Met Opera, Buglisi Dance Theater, Battery Dance and Motley Dance.
 She went to The Juilliard School for Dance.
 She wants to share her enthusiasm for live performance in this digital age.

-Angel is a music composer, writer and performer who has been a commissioned composer for Carnegie Hall, and has written for Yo-Yo Ma.
-Her most recent ventures include writing a musical, and performing in her own one-woman show.
-In her free time she likes to bike the island to catch the latest cool shows or sip an Irish coffee in West Village. www.angellam.com
+Angel is a music composer, writer and performer who has been a three-time commissioned composer for Carnegie Hall, and has had her compositions performed all over the world by international ensembles and world class performers.
+Her most recent ventures include the premiere of her new musical, a short film with symphonic band, an orchestral suite with narration, a multimedia work with dance, and performing in her own solo show in the city that never sleeps.
+In her free time she likes to bike the island to catch the latest, hippest shows, or sip a late night Irish coffee in West Village. www.angellam.com

 Seth is a writer and actor who lives in Brooklyn.